osu-uwrt/riptide_setup/docs/source/setup/hardware.rst

 #.
 Align the housing so that the latch tabs are horizontal.
 #.
 Place the leading edge of the housing onto the after frame curved crossbar.
 #.
-While being carefull to avoid contact with the backplane, slide the housing forward until, it is within an inch of the central portion.
+While being careful to avoid contact with the backplane, slide the housing forward until, it is within an inch of the central portion.
 #.
 Slide the mating surfaces together, pushing firmly to engage the first o-ring.
 #.
 Hook the latches over the latch tabs, and close them until the locks catch.
 Pull back to ensure successful locking mechanism engagement.
 #.
 The  housing is sealed if and only if both mating surfaces are now in full contact with oneanother.